-When it comes to choosing a product and content recommendations vendor, evaluating the solutions available on the market can be a challenge.
+When it comes to choosing a product and vendor that can recommend relevant content to your site visitors, evaluating the solutions available on the market can be a challenge.

-There’s no debate that, when properly implemented, ecommerce recommendations are key to relevant, successful customer experiences.
-This ensures customers easily find the right products.
-Unfortunately, it has become increasingly hard for buyers to differentiate between recommendations vendors as they all seem to promise the exact same capabilities.
+There’s no debate that, when properly done, ecommerce recommendations are key to successful customer experiences.
+Relevant recommendations and targeted ads mean that customers can easily find the right products.
+Unfortunately, it has become increasingly hard for brands to differentiate between recommendation vendors as they all seem to promise the exact same capabilities.

-To stand out from the crowd, some vendors have started to tout themselves as “cookieless” and that they are ready for the future of the internet without cookies and tracking.
-While the promise of cookieless technology seems to be intriguing, let’s look closer.
+To stand out from the crowd, some vendors have started to claim that they are “cookieless” and that they are ready for the future of the internet in a cookieless world.
+While the promise of cookieless technology that doesn’t track customer data seems to be intriguing, let’s look closer.

-The reality is they are defining themselves by a negative… but why?
-Even the notion of cookieless is really an admittance that they don’t have any means of personalization.
-So the question becomes, is it possible to have both personalization and privacy-conscious technology?
+The reality is that these vendors are defining themselves by a negative… but why?
+The notion of a product made for a cookieless future is a sign that the product doesn’t have real means of personalization.
+So the question becomes, is it possible to have both personalization and user privacy-conscious technology?

-In this article, we explain whyit is neither wise (nor necessary) to throw the baby (personalized recommendations) out with the bathwater (cross-site tracking and third-party cookies).
+In this article, we explain why it is neither wise (nor necessary) to throw the baby (personalized recommendations) out with the bathwater (cross-site tracking and 3rd party cookies).

 But first, a quick review.